 I have really fond memories of this recipe, Chicken Bordeaux from the New York Times Cookbook.
 At least Chicken Bordeaux was in a New York Times Cookbook in the early ’80’s.
 In Craig Claiborne’s day, I think.
 This harks back to when I was young, and if the pictures are correct, wearing a bikini!

 Fall comes, the leaves turn and at that first temperature drop, I seem to crave comfort food.
-I actually have a list.
+I actually have a list of comfort food.
 Well, not a formal one, but one in my head, and Beef & Barley Soup ranks high on that list.
+What ranks even higher on my list is this Instant Pot Beef & Barley Soup.

 A gorgeous dish, it really should have a fancy name…a little wine, lemon and a handful of sun-dried tomatoes spark up gorgeous green beans, chicken and a few potatoes.
 Fingerling potatoes or Yukons are perfect but a red potato makes a great budget stand in.
 And everything is napped with that bright sauce.
 Shhh…don’t tell anyone how simple this dish is and they’ll think you’re a genius.